utguang/Clade3-NosZ/README.md

 This repository contains code required for reproduce the analyses inlcuded for identification of clade III NosZ

+# Desulfitobacterium genomes are available from NCBI database and are compiled in folder Desulfitobacterium genome.

 # Functional annotation using emapper, making the annotation and gff file available.